salamelek/tradingBotNew/README.md

 Once we have the knn and we know that they are decent, we proceed to simulate an open position at each nn.
 The parameters of such positions are accessible in config.py.
 The position will be simulated and the return will be that position with the correct direction.

+> The tp and sl parameters are set in PERCENTAGES

+The positions will be discarded if the sl and tp are hit in the same kline.
+I could check the lower timeframes to know which one gets hit first, but the prediction would probably be too chaotic anyway